Where to Get a Copy of Your Georgia Car Accident Police Report

 At the scene of the accident, many police departments hand you a card containing your accident report number.
 You can use this number to request your report.
 If not, the Records Unit can usually locate your crash report by your name, date of birth, and the collision date.

 On the BuyCrash website, you begin by selecting the state where your accident occurred.
 Then, the service will ask why you need access to the report.
 Among your options are “I was injured in the accident” or “I have a personal connection to the accident.”
 Choose the option that best fits your situation.
-There will be a charge for the report, so you should be ready to enter payment information.
+As mentioned previously there will be a charge for the report, so you should be ready to enter payment information.

 Once you’ve submitted your reason for requesting the report, you can search the database by name.
 The report will be filed by the names of the drivers involved.
 If you were a driver, enter your name and the date of the crash.
 Occasionally, officers will make mistakes in spelling the drivers’ names.
 If you cannot locate the report by name, call the law enforcement agency that responded to the accident to get the report number.